rani-neo/WeatherAppRepo/README.md

 Run the following command in the terminal to install the modules. pip install -r requirements.txt
 The final version of the weatherapp is on http://binu007.pythonanywhere.com.
+CI/CD Pipeline has been setup using GitHub Actions